 Numerous and varying terms have been used in describing, listing and specifying factory visits, some of which are the following:

 - a) factory inspection,

 - b) factory visit,

-- c) factory inspection visit, or
+- c) factory inspection visit,

-- d) factory witness tests
+- d) factory witness test, or

+- e) factory acceptance test

 Whatever the terms used, the meaning is essentially as defined above.
 Subsequent discussion will use the term 'factory visit'.